 According to Dr. Wade Phau, a 50/50 split of stocks and bonds will only give you a 69% chance of your money lasting you 30 years, versus the original 94% chance of success.

 So, what is the solution?
 Unfortunately, it’s a lose-lose.
 Again, according to Dr. Wade Phau, you can increase the allocation to stocks and HOPE for a better return which would allow for a higher withdraw rate, or you can reduce your spending to 3% or your total portfolio, minus 0.5% for every 1% in fees that you are paying.

-What does either one of these scenarios lead to?
+Where does either one of these scenarios lead?
 An unrealized retirement!
 You will either spend less money to avoid the sequence of return risk, basically “unliving” your retirement.
 Or, you will spend too much and possibly put yourself in a scenario of a “reverse legacy” while depending on others for financial assistance.
 I have never had a client describe this type of outcome as the retirement they have been dreaming about and working towards their entire adult life.